synedra/fusionauth-gitpod/step1-api.md

 The first step is to add a new user.
 The user api takes an optional UUID for the user, which we will use here.

 ```
-http POST :9011/api/user/0279d75d-4a53-4288-9b4f-89662bf6a9cf user:='{"email":"foo@bar.com", "password":"mypassword"}
+http POST :9011/api/user/0279d75d-4a53-4288-9b4f-89662bf6a9cf user:='{"email":"foo@bar.com", "password":"mypassword"}'
 ```

-This command will return the UUID to indicate the command was successful
+This command will return the user object to indicate the command was successful.

-In the administration screen, click on the hamburger symbol on the upper left of the screen.
-Select "Users"

-Stuff to add here:
-* Image for opening Users
-* Image for creating user

 <!-- NAVIGATION -->
 <div id="navigation-top" class="navigation-top">